 As the availability of vaccinations increase and more places are open for travel and visitors, some people are taking long awaited vacations.
 Others may not be ready, choosing instead to defer their spring break trips and opt for a staycation instead.

 We’ve gathered some ideas to help make your stay at home a little more bearable and maybe even enjoyable.

-If the weather is nice, get outside—keeping all social distancing and hand washing rules in mind, of course.
+If the weather is nice, get outside.
 Get out your patio furniture and tiki torches and unroll that hammock so you can turn your backyard into a mini getaway.